-We are calling on MSPs to ensure the 2018/19 budget and Scottish Government spending plans include a top-up of child benefit by £5 per week.
+We are calling on MSPs to ensure that Scottish Government spending plans include a top-up of child benefit by £5 per week to tackle the reality of child poverty.

 Poverty currently affects one in four children in Scotland, but it doesn’t have to be that way.
 We believe that poverty can be solved.